Short on time? Here’s the best gaming VPN in 2022:

 I love how user-friendly ExpressVPN’s apps are — installing them takes 1–2 minutes and the interface is simple to navigate (even if you’re new to VPNs).
 There’s a quick-connect feature that automatically connects you to the fastest server, but it’s also easy to manually find and connect to a server.

 On top of iOS, Android, Windows, macOS, and Linux apps, ExpressVPN also has router apps.
 ExpressVPN’s router apps are easy to install, and ExpressVPN provides helpful setup tutorials — it took me less than 5 minutes to set up the app on my router.
 I was able to game on my console, PC, and smartphone while connected to any one of ExpressVPN 160+ server locations.
+Another option ExpressVPN offers is Aircove, which is its own router that comes with built-in ExpressVPN protections.

 And I really like how ExpressVPN supports cloud gaming services, which stream video games to portable devices like smartphones and tablets.
 ExpressVPN works with popular cloud gaming services like Stadia, Xbox Game Pass, Amazon Luna, and more.